100 million Americans brace for more cold, ice and snow

 The Southwest Power Pool, a group of utilities covering 14 states, said the blackouts were “a last resort to preserve the reliability of the electric system as a whole.”

+The situation in Texas drew attention at Wednesday’s International Energy Forum, including messages of support from Saudi Arabia’s energy minister and OPEC Secretary General Mohammed Barkindo.

+“As the extreme weather in Texas has shown, we cannot take energy security for granted, even in a country like the United States,” Barkindo said at the forum, which was held virtually.

-Travel remains ill-advised in much of the nation, with roadways treacherous and thousands of flights canceled.
-Some of the fatalities involve people dying in their cars in subfreezing temperatures.
-Many school systems have delayed or canceled face-to-face classes.
+Travel remains ill-advised in much of the United States, with roadways treacherous and thousands of flights canceled.
+Many school systems delayed or canceled face-to-face classes.

 But even staying home can be hazardous in places without power.